 Our nurses at the Aesthetic Surgery Center will provide you with a comprehensive list of medications (both prescription and non-prescription) that are known to increase bleeding and affect wound healing after surgery.
 These should be stopped about 10 days pre-operatively.

-At the Aesthetic Surgery Center, Dr. Agarwal participates with a few insurance plans.
-If there is a functional impairment in breathing, some insurance plans may reimburse a small amount for correction of a deviated nasal septum, reducing the size of turbinates, or correction of nasal valve collapse.
+At the Aesthetic Surgery Center, Dr. Agarwal and Dr. Ross participate with a few insurance plans.
+If there is a functional impairment in breathing, some insurance plans may reimburse a very small amount for correction of a deviated nasal septum, reducing the size of turbinates, or correction of nasal valve collapse.
 However, you would be responsible for fees associated with any cosmetic improvement in the appearance of the nose.
 Insurance cases are not performed in our AAAASF certified operating room, but may be performed at outside facilities.
 Generally the cosmetic facility and anesthesia fees at these outside facilities are greater than ours, making it cost prohibitive to go through insurance when cosmetic and functional work is performed together.

 Related Procedures: Facelift, Revision Rhinoplasty, The UpLift Facelift, Endoscopic Mid Facelift Surgery, Eyelid Surgery, Eyebrow Transplant, Chin & Cheek Surgery, Skin Cancer Reconstruction, Hair Transplant Surgery, Surgery of the Ears, Fat Transfer, Lip Augmentation, Endoscopic Eyebrow Lift, Scar Revision, Facial Trauma